MaQi-math/maqi-math.github.io/_pages/Seminar.md

 Grad Analysis $\nabla$ Seminar is a graduate seminar at Rutgers University, Department of Mathematics, Orgnised by Qi Ma since Nov.
 2024.

-Those who wish to receive e-mails about latest information may subscribe to our mail-list by sending "Subscribe" to <grad_analysis-join@email.rutgers.edu> or you could contact Qi Ma at <qi.ma@rutgers.edu>.
+Those who wish to receive e-mails for latest information of the seminar may subscribe to our mail-list by sending "Subscribe" to <grad_analysis-join@email.rutgers.edu> or you could contact Qi Ma at <qi.ma@rutgers.edu>.

-The Talks will also be listed as follows:

 ### 2024 Nov.18 , Speaker: **Aprameya Girish Hebbar**
 **Title: Pseudo-differential operators and regularity for elliptic PDEs with smooth coefficients.**